squili/jumia-design/src/concepts/commands.md

 - Vicky suggested an alternative way of doing this:
   [d/serenity-rs Message Link](https://discord.com/channels/381880193251409931/381880193700069377/940070735349698600)
 - Look more at how web frameworks do this
+- Maybe we should use "check" instead of "require", since it's more familiar wording